thisdot/starter.dev-github-showcases/solidjs-tailwind/README.md

 ### CLI (Recommended)

-Run this commands with your favorite package manager
+Run these commands with your favorite package manager

 ```bash
 dlx create-starter-dev